 His Mass of Hope, a work in the jazz idiom for SATB choir and jazz quartet, has received both critical and public acclaim.

-Negri serves as adjunct professor of guitar Carnegie Mellon University, Duquesne University (where he is an Honorary Doctor of Music) and the University of Pittsburgh.
-In 1998, he was named Man of the Year by the Pittsburgh Cultural Trust, and in 2004 he received the coveted Elsie Award.
-In 2008 Joe was chosen Man of the Year by Audia Caring Heritage Foundation.
+Negri serves as adjunct professor of guitar at Duquesne University (where he is an Honorary Doctor of Music).
+In 1998, he was named Man of the Year by the Pittsburgh Cultural Trust, and in 2004, he received the coveted Elsie Award.
+In 2008, Joe was chosen Man of the Year by Audia Caring Heritage Foundation.

 Negri served as WTAE-TV's musical director for more than 20 years.